-And it’s these “flips” that are the basis of my 5-Stock Method.
+And it’s these flips that are the basis of my 5-Stock Method.

-You see… after 20 years of doing this, I’ve reached a new breakthrough.
+You see... after 20 years of doing this, I’ve reached a new breakthrough.
 I’ve now made it easier than ever for you to trade these flips on a daily basis.